0x00wolf/red-team-cookbook/README.md

 **MITRE / CKC:** Initial Access > Weaponization > Delivery > Exploitation > Installation > Command & Control > Actions on Objectives > Persistence > Privilege Escalation > Execution > Credential Access > Discovery > Lateral Movement > Collection

-Tasting notes:

->The enemy does not want you to know anything about them, just as you will jealously guard your own information and plans.

->If you cannot get the knowledge by fair means, it must be gained by subterfuge, including the employment of spies and double agents.

-- Sun Tzu

 ---

 ## **Potentially Unwanted Programs (PUPs)**